-HOMEWORK: Occasionally students will be required to complete artwork outside of the art room.
+HOMEWORK: In-class and at-home assignments.

+Please see pages 13-14 for further information regarding the AP examination.

 BUSINESS DEPARTMENT

 Ms. Maria Carnesi, Coordinator

 MCarnesi@pobschools.org 516-434-3203

-Business Department Course Offerings

-- () = .5 credit course offered 1 semester every day alternating days for 1 school year

-- () = Prerequisite course required.
-(See Curriculum Guide)
+() = .5 credit course offered 1 semester every day alternating days for 1 school year () = Prerequisite course required.
+(See Curriculum Guide) BUSINESS ACCOUNTING I GRADES: 10, 11 and 12 COURSE #: 706 CREDIT: 1 COURSE DESCRIPTION:

-BUSINESS

-ACCOUNTING I COURSE #: 706 CREDIT: 1

-GRADES: 10, 11 and 12

-COURSE DESCRIPTION:

 This course is designed to introduce students to a basic foundation on which to build an understanding of principles and practices in accounting.
 Students will learn on-the-job activities that are required for entry-level accounting employees, such as accounts receivable and accounts payable.
 Students will learn to maintain accounting records in addition to handling their own checking accounts and checkbooks.
 Students will gain insight into the role of today's accountant.

 ASSESSMENTS UTILIZED: Tests, reinforcement activities, business simulations, midterm and final exam

 SUMMER ASSIGNMENT: None

 HOMEWORK: Approximately two times a week

 COURSE EXPECTATIONS: It is expected that students conscientiously complete assignments, actively participate in class discussions, and attend remedial if necessary.

-COLLEGE ACCOUNTING COURSE #: 704 CREDIT: 1

-GRADES: 11 and 12
+COLLEGE ACCOUNTING GRADES: 11 and 12

+COURSE #: 704

 COURSE DESCRIPTION:

 This college-level course is designed specifically for college-bound juniors and seniors interested in business and/or accounting as a potential college major.
 The work covered is equivalent to a first-year college accounting course.
 College level texts and computer programs are utilized.
 The student can earn up to 6 college credits (optional) through the Long island University High School Scholars Program (formerly known as S.C.A.L.E. program).
 The student is automatically accepted as a future LIU Post student.
 In addition, LIU Post offers a \$4,000 scholarship each year for any student who maintains a B+ average in this course and attends that institution.
 Students must have earned an overall GPA of 80 to take the course for college credit.
 Students are responsible for the cost of college credits awarded.

 PREREQUISITE: Accounting I is recommended, but not required.

+ASSESSMENTS UTILIZED: Multiple choice and short answer examinations, projects, midterm and final exam

+SUMMER ASSIGNMENT: None

+HOMEWORK: Daily

-ASSESSMENTS UTILIZED: Multiple choice and short answer examinations, projects, midterm and final exam SUMMER ASSIGNMENT: None HOMEWORK: Daily COURSE EXPECTATIONS: It is expected that students conscientiously complete assignments, actively participate in class discussions, and attend remedial if necessary.
+COURSE EXPECTATIONS: It is expected that students conscientiously complete assignments, actively participate in class discussions, and attend remedial if necessary.

 For more information, refer to pages 15 and 16 of the Curriculum Guide.

-CAREER & FINANCIAL MANAGEMENT COURSE #: 708 CREDIT: 1/2 GRADES: 10, 11 and 12 COURSE DESCRIPTION:
+CAREER & FINANCIAL MANAGEMENT

+COURSE #: 708

+GRADES: 10, 11 and 12

+COURSE DESCRIPTION:

 The purpose of this course is to help students build the skills necessary to make everyday economic decisions so that they can become successful members of society.
 Financially literate young adults are able to make smart decisions and responsible plans for achieving their financial goals including financing a college education, starting their own business, buying a computer, or saving for retirement.
 Topics discussed include; budgeting, banking, savings, credit, insurance, investing and career planning.
 Students will have the opportunity to take the Financial Literacy Certification Test in order to become certified in Financial Literacy.
 The course meets every day for one semester or every other day for a year.
 PREREQUISITE: None ASSESSMENTS UTILIZED: Multiple choice and short answer examinations, projects, presentations SUMMER ASSIGNMENT: None HOMEWORK: Approximately once a week COURSE EXPECTATIONS: It is expected that students conscientiously complete assignments, actively participate in class discussions, and attend remedial if necessary.
 This course fulfills the POB graduation requirement for public speaking.
-STOCK MARKET & TAXATION COURSE #: 717 CREDIT: 1/2 GRADES: 9, 10, 11 and 12 COURSE DESCRIPTION:
+STOCK MARKET & TAXATION GRADES: 9, 10, 11 and 12 COURSE #: 717 COURSE DESCRIPTION: